-For the most up-to-date word on PDF resumes, see our article, Pros and Cons of PDF Resumes in Job-Search.
+For the most up-to-date word on PDF resumes, see our article, PDF Resumes: Is This Format Better Than MS Word?.

 - Employers can access your resume 24/7.
 If you're talking on the phone with an employer in another city who wants to see a copy of your resume, you can simply refer the employer to the Web address where your resume resides.

 - Resumes published on the Web, which often carry the file extension .html or .htm, enable passive job-seeking because employers sometimes find your resume on the Web using various search mechanisms.

 - A resume published on the Web can be expanded into a Web portfolio that includes links to work samples (written work, graphic design, other Web pages you've designed, photographs, reports, etc.) that can demonstrate your skills to employers.

 - If Web design is a career you are pursuing, a Web-based resume can show off your design skills.

 The only catch to having a Web-ready resume is that you need to have a place to host it and a means to publish it.
 The most likely candidates for Web-based resumes are those who already have their own Web pages or access to Web space.

 For example, many universities provide Web space for their students.
 But even if you don't have your own space, you can still use a Web-ready resume.
 Some Web sites offer free Web-space hosting.
 Check also with your Internet service provider to see if Web hosting is included in available services.

 Do not confuse a Web-ready resume with one that can be posted on job boards, such as Monster.com.
 Most job boards explicitly prohibit HTML resumes.